easybuilders/easybuild-docs/docs/contributing.md

 !!! note
-    We assume you are already located in your local working copy of the repository you want to contribute to (e.g., `easybuild-framework`).
+    We assume you are already located in your local working copy of the repository you want to contribute to (e.g., `simplebuild-framework`).

 To open a pull request for your contribution, you must follow these
 steps: